madetech/blog/posts/silos.md

 As this evolves, it becomes clearer that it is more efficient to have designers and software engineers working alongside each other to deliver a product.
 When people with different skillsets need to collaborate with the same goal, they should attend the same meetings, be aware of the same problems, and have a clear sense of shared direction and purpose.

 Requiring formality or involving convoluted chains of command at this stage will only hinder collaboration.
 At this point, management shifts to a broader view of the company rather than micromanaging all daily details.
-Instead, the freedom granted to the team allow them to deliver continuously and ship products quicker.
+Instead, the freedom granted to the team allows them to deliver continuously and ship products quicker.
 Tighter collaboration between skillsets leads to better product quality thanks to a better understanding of the issues.
 Formal long meetings can be a symptom of having too much bureaucracy around collaboration which can make it less desirable for employees to break down silos.

 The really innovative companies are creating shared offices where teams with diverse skillsets (potentially cross-departmental) can collaborate.
 A psychological silo can manifest itself into a physical one with real walls and closed spaces inside the company.
 An analysis on how the office space is laid out can help to uncover potential silos.